tschmid16/lessons-learned-3/API-usage.md

 API is the bridge of communication between two different systems.
 It could be a one-way communication or two-way.
 Information is fed from one system to another (e.g. A to B); the information is then used for a process in system B.
-It's possible that system B would also generate a report back to system A through the API.
+It is possible that system B would also generate a report back to system A through the API.